 DIY Scandinavian Christmas Trees

-Here at Ruffles and Rain Boots, we adore simple holiday crafts that you can make in just a few minutes.
-Plus, having a beautiful addition to my holiday tablescape or my mantle is always just that “one touch” that makes it so much more perfect.
-And these fun felt Christmas trees have been on my idea list for so long, I couldn’t wait any longer to make them.
+Here at Ruffles and Rain Boots, I adore simple holiday crafts that you can make in just a few minutes.
+Plus, having a beautiful addition to my holiday tablescape or my mantle is always just that “one touch” which was missing.

 scandinavian christmas tree cricut craft